-Depending on storage type (internal or external) of the K2 Media Client, various services are turned off or on or set to different startup types.
+Depending on storage type (stand-alone or shared) of the K2 Media Client, various services are turned off or on or set to different startup types.
 These services are automatically set by the K2 Media Client software installation program and by the Status Server service whenever the K2 Media Client starts up.